-I tried to organize the state of local LLMs in 2026
+I tried to organize the local LLM situation in 2026

 This page has been translated by machine translation.
 View original